aimarabimanyu/camconnect/README.md

 # Camconnect

-Simple interface for connect, display, and interaction with the camera.
+Simple interface for connect, display, and interaction with the camera built with Python

 ## Installation